Wednesday Forum: November 15, 2017

 - Chris on Wednesday Forum: November 15, 2017

-- Joe on John Adams: Conservatives should prepare for a new SSM plebiscite no later than 2027
+- Bruce of Newcastle on “Trusting the ABC was a rookie mistake”

-- Michel Lasouris on John Adams: Conservatives should prepare for a new SSM plebiscite no later than 2027
+- Stimpson J. Cat on John Adams: Conservatives should prepare for a new SSM plebiscite no later than 2027

-- dover_beach on John Adams: Conservatives should prepare for a new SSM plebiscite no later than 2027
+- iampeter on John Adams: Conservatives should prepare for a new SSM plebiscite no later than 2027

-- Rococo Liberal on John Adams: Conservatives should prepare for a new SSM plebiscite no later than 2027
+- iampeter on John Adams: Conservatives should prepare for a new SSM plebiscite no later than 2027

 -